 Velazco A. Embarazo múltiple.
 En: Rigol Ricardo O. Obstetricia y Ginecología.
 La Habana.
 Editorial Ciencias Médicas; 2006. p.
 173-6.

-FAQs from users: 'Which specific risks or dangers are involved in a multiple pregnancy?', 'What are the most significant signs and symptoms of a twin pregnancy?', 'How can I get pregnant naturally with twins?', 'What are the chances of twins with donor eggs?', 'How is a twin pregnancy detected?', 'Is it possible to have fraternal twins sharing one placenta?' and 'Is multiple pregnancy hereditary?'.
+FAQs from users: 'What can I do to get pregnant with twins naturally?', 'Which specific risks or dangers are involved in a multiple pregnancy?', 'What are the most significant signs and symptoms of a twin pregnancy?', 'What types of twin pregnancy are there?', 'What are the symptoms of a twin pregnancy?', 'How is a twin pregnancy diagnosed?', 'How can I get pregnant naturally with twins?', 'What are the chances of twins with donor eggs?', 'How is a twin pregnancy detected?', 'Is it possible to have fraternal twins sharing one placenta?' and 'Is multiple pregnancy hereditary?'.

 Authors and contributors